Find Affordable College Courses

 Full Philosophy & Religious Studies at The New School Report

-Out of the 58 schools in the Middle Atlantic Region that were part of this year’s ranking, Jewish Theological Seminary of America landed the # 4 spot on the list.
-Located in the large city of New York, Jewish Theological Seminary of America is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Jewish Theological Seminary of America.
+It ranked #4 on our 2023 Most Popular Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region list.
+Located in the large city of New York, Jewish Theological Seminary of America is a private not-for-profit school with a fairly small student population.

 Women make up 68% of the philosophy and religious studies majors at the school.

-Catholic University of America came in at #6 in this year’s edition of the Most Popular Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large city of Washington, CUA is a private not-for-profit college with a medium-sized student population.
+Catholic University of America ranked #6 on this year’s Most Popular Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of Washington, CUA is a private not-for-profit school with a medium-sized student population.

 About 29% of the students majoring in philosophy and religious studies at the school are women while 71% are male.